DG Grow Commits to a Non-Toxic Environment

 Assent Compliance delivers an efficient, pragmatic approach to supply chain data management.
 Assent helps companies track substances subject to various global regulations, and enables them to focus on and adapt to the legislation most likely to change or be vigorously enforced in the future.

 Supported by leading subject matter experts, Assent offers unparalleled peace of mind to compliance professionals.
-To learn more about how Assent can help your company, contact us.
+To learn more about how Assent can help your company, contact us today.

 Steven Andrews